npat-efault/serial/README.md

 issues system calls directly.
 In either case, the API presented by the package is identical.

-By default package *termios* is built to use CGo to access the system's LIBC termios functions and macros.
+By default, package *termios* is built to use CGo to access the system's LIBC termios functions and macros.
 This is the most portable option.
 If building *termios* fails on a system that has POSIX termios support, please